RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 Procedure:
 1. First, I built my circuit: I attached 4 buttons on the middle of the breadboard and set up each button by connecting each button to a pin (pin 1, 2, 3, & 4), adding a resistor, and adding another jumper cable to the extended side of the breadboard.
 I then added the Piezo Buzzer, connected a jumper cable to pin 8, and connected another jumper cable to the extended side.
 Finally, I connected a jumper cable to ground and another one to the 5 volt pin.
-2. Next, I coded the following to make each button play a different sound when pressed:
+2. Next, I made an Arduino sketch that makes the piezo buzzer play a sound depending on the button pressed.
 3. I connected the Arduino Uno to my computer using an USB cable and ran the code, able to play a sound for each button.
 4. Afterwards, I added a fifth button that changed the sound that was played when pressed.